 Who?
 Can they access records?
-Directors have a common law right to receive internal information about the company's affairs so that they can carry out their functions (the access is for a proper purpose) and a statutory right to access the documents in relation to legal proceedings have a statutory right (under the Corporations Act) to access financial records at all 'reasonable times' can apply to the Court for an order if they are not provided access can apply to the Court for an order if they are not provided access Members can access minutes of general meetings, but not minutes of directors meetings require a court order to inspect CLG's books (or records including financial) a court will only make an order allowing a member to inspect the CLGs books if the court is satisfied that the applicant member is acting in good faith and wishes to inspect the books for a proper purpose ASIC can access financial records and has compulsory information gathering powers Auditors can access the books of the CLG at all reasonable times may require any officer to give the auditor information, explanations or other assistance for the purposes of the audit or review
+Directors have a common law right to receive internal information about the company's affairs so that they can carry out their functions (the access is for a proper purpose) and a statutory right to access the documents in relation to legal proceedings have a statutory right (under the Corporations Act) to access financial records at all 'reasonable times'can apply to the Court for an order if they are not provided access Members can access minutes of general meetings, but not minutes of directors meetings require a court order to inspect CLG's books (or records including financial) a court will only make an order allowing a member to inspect the CLGs books if the court is satisfied that the applicant member is acting in good faith and wishes to inspect the books for a proper purpose ASIC can access financial records and has compulsory information gathering powers Auditors can access the books of the CLG at all reasonable times may require any officer to give the auditor information, explanations or other assistance for the purposes of the audit or review